-- the condition of all wire connections/terminations/screens. - that the dc output voltage on the fieldbus trunk, when measured at the enclosure, is >16V.
-This can be performed using a multimeter or an FBT-6 fieldbus tester.
-IMPORTANT: This test requires the removal of the cover on the Trunk Terminal Assembly, and can only be carried out if the area is known to be non-hazardous. - that all of the fixing and cover screws and blanking plugs are secure and the breather is clear. - that there are no signs of damage or corrosion. - that the level of accumulated dust on the enclosure does not exceed 5mm.
+- the condition of all wire connections/terminations/screens. - that all of the fixing and cover screws and blanking plugs are secure and the breather is clear. - that there are no signs of damage or corrosion. - that the level of accumulated dust on the enclosure does not exceed 5mm.